CASA Volunteers - ordinary people doing extraordinary work.

 Report to: The Volunteer Coordinator

-Purpose of the Position: The CASA is a volunteer advocate for abused and neglected children who are involved in the legal system in Greene and Christian counties appointed by the county Judges.
+Purpose of the Position: The CASA is a volunteer advocate for abused and neglected children who are involved in the legal system in Greene, Christian and Taney Counties appointed by the county Judges.
 The CASA will build a relationship with the child(ren), review the facts of the case, and recommend those actions believed to be in the best interest of the child(ren).
 The CASA will work to ensure that the child(ren) they are assigned to have a safe, permanent home.

 Visit the child at least twice a month.